 In 2024, it is forecasted that the domestic economy will face many difficulties due to fluctuations in the world political and economic situation.
-The representative of the General Department of Taxation commented that there will be businesses leaving the market and losing their ability to pay, which will lead to more difficulties in tax debt enforcement.
+The representative of the General Department of Taxation said that there will be businesses leaving the market and losing their ability to pay, which will lead to more difficulties in tax debt enforcement.

 Firstly, resolutely apply full measures to enforce tax debt collection for taxpayers who are subject to enforcement measures.

-Third, publicly disclose information about tax payers who are procrastinating and owing tax debts on newspapers, radio, and tax authority websites.
+Third, publicly disclose information about tax payers who are procrastinating and owing tax on newspapers, radio, and tax authority websites.

-Fourth, continue to closely coordinate with local Party committees, authorities, relevant ministries and branches such as: police agencies, State Bank, courts, market management, departments and branches... in recovering tax arrears; especially handling and recovering arrears related to land, mineral exploitation rights fees...
+Fourth, continue to closely coordinate with local Party committees, authorities, relevant ministries and branches such as: police agencies, State Bank, courts, market management, departments and branches... in collecting tax arrears; especially handling and recovering arrears related to land, mineral exploitation rights fees...

 Fifth, focus on reviewing cases of abandoning business addresses, coordinate in transferring files of cases of intentional tax debt arrears to the police to have strong sanctions against these cases.